How to Write a Conclusion for an Essay

 An essay’s conclusion is your last paragraph, the last section where you combine all the puzzle pieces to create a complete picture composed of your rephrased thesis statement, reviewed and synthesized evidence, and a sentence that would expose your topic in a broader context.

-How to start a conclusion in an essay?
+How do you start a conclusion in an essay?

 You can begin by paraphrasing your thesis statement to remind the reader (who’s generally your professor) about the essay’s main subject.

-How to end a conclusion in an essay?
+How do you end a conclusion in an essay?

 You can reemphasize your main conclusion or try other methods like asking a question that derives from your findings, encouraging the reader to take action, citing a quote from a subject matter expert, or assuming how things will develop in the future.

-How to end an essay with a bang?
+How do you end an essay with a bang?

 Only a powerful conclusion can leave a strong impression on the audience.
 You can achieve that by drawing on human emotions like fear, awe, anxiety, confusion, disgust, interest, nostalgia, or sympathy.